lubranoa/CS340-Golf-Tracker-DB/README.md

   - `swings` Entity
     - Stores players' swings taken with a distance traveled, the club used, the player who swung, the hole it was done on, and the round in which it occurred.
 Dependent on `clubs`, `players,`, `rounds`, and `holes`.

-For detailed specifics on the database design, take a look at the database's [ERD](/screenshots/340-ERD.png), [schema](/screenshots/340-schema.png), and the *Database Outline* section of the [project document](/docs/Group%2066%20Step%205%20Final.pdf).
+For detailed specifics on the database's design, take a look at its [ERD](/screenshots/340-ERD.png), [schema](/screenshots/340-schema.png), and the *Database Outline* section of the [project document](/docs/Group%2066%20Step%205%20Final.pdf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>